vektra/mockery/README.md

 mockery always generates files with the package `mocks` to keep things clean and simple.
 You can control which mocks directory is used by using `-output`, which defaults to `./mocks`.

-## Caseing
+## Casing

-mockery generates files using the caseing of the original interface name.
+mockery generates files using the casing of the original interface name.
 This can be modified by specifying `-case=underscore` to format the generated file name using underscore casing.